-Strict silence: The period of time after the close of preference events and prior to the distribution of bids when there is no communication between potential new members and sorority women.
+Strict silence: The period of time after the close of preference events and prior to the distribution of bids when there is no communication between PNMs and sorority women.

 Total: The allowable chapter size on a campus, as determined by the College Panhellenic that includes both new and initiated members.
-Chapters that fall under total are allowed to participate in continuous open bidding (COB) until they reach total.
+Chapters that fall under total are allowed to participate in COB until they reach total.

-Unanimous Agreements (UAs): Agreements between the NPC member organizations that provide for fairness and equality among the organizations.
-The UAs are passed unanimously, ratified by each member organization's inter/national president and binding on all NPC member organizations and their members.
+Unanimous Agreements: Agreements between the NPC member organizations that provide for fairness and equality among the organizations.
+They are passed unanimously, ratified by each member organization's inter/national president and binding on all NPC member organizations and their members.
 Each College Panhellenic (or the equivalent organization) and Alumnae Panhellenic must incorporate the NPC Unanimous Agreements into its governing documents.

-Values-based recruitment: Recruitment that focuses on conversations between chapter members and potential new members about organizational values and member organizations.
+Values-based recruitment: Recruitment focuses on conversations between chapter members and PNMs about organizational values and member organizations.
+A values-based recruitment emphasizes integrity, transparency and authenticity.